 Action is the honoring of your daily intentions, either in full or in part.
 This step is about developing your capacity to change.
 At the low end, an “all or nothing” mentality may have you fixated on what’s faltering instead of acknowledging what’s working.
 Here’s the truth of it — there are many different aspects of your life that need to change to manifest weight loss.
 Each of these is at a different point on the change continuum.
 That suggests, at any given time, some aspect of your weight loss efforts will be faltering, and that’s OK.
 Continue to practice what’s working and use the continuum to go back and pick up what you need on other fronts.

-There comes a point, after much practice, where you’ll feel a palpable, positive shift… the fight has left your body.
+There comes a point, after much practice, where you’ll feel a palpable, positive shift… the fight has left your Healthy Body.
 This is Transcendence.
 It’s characterized by calm energy, relaxed effort, and predictable outcomes.
 It exists apart from the undercurrent of resistance you’ll experience with the rest of the change continuum and as such, is not subject to the same limitations.
 It’s natural, NOT perfect.
 It’s not that you’ll never have another setback.
 It just won’t feel real to you anymore and you’re not likely to wallow in it.
 You’ll simply step out of it and carry on.

 Hint: you will think you have arrived at Transcendence far sooner than you actually do, so don’t get discouraged.
 Trust that every movement along the continuum matters to your growth… and enjoy the ride!